wcarc-on/wcarc-site/minutes/minutes202307.md

 - Lawrence (VA3IQ): The Club's interest in providing advice on emergency communications to a local emergency preparedness committee.
 Lawrence reached out to the president of the emergency preparedness committee.
 He has not heard back from him.
 A discussion on that matter between the Club Officers will take place when we know more.
 The board will report back to the members at a future meeting.

 ### New Business
-- In-person meetings.
-Lawrence (VA3IQ) will start to search for a low cost location for our meetings.
+- In-person meetings: Lawrence (VA3IQ) will start to search for a low-cost location for our meetings.
 Members are asked to come up with suggestions of venues.
 An informal discussion followed.
-- Club participation at the OARC Carp hamfest (scheduled September 9th 2023).
-Bert (VE2ZAZ) will make the table reservation.
+- Club participation at the OARC Carp hamfest (scheduled September 9th 2023): Bert (VE2ZAZ) will make the table reservation.

 ### Show and tell
-- Bert (VE2ZAZ) talked about a RCS-10 coaxial switch smart controller he designed and built.
+- Bert (VE2ZAZ) talked about an RCS-10 coaxial switch smart controller he designed and built.
 It works great with an Icom IC-7300, or with any Icom HF radio equipped with a physical "Remote" CI-V jack.
 - Clayton (VE3IRR) showed a simple antenna installation for receiving weather balloon radiosonde beacons.
 - A few participants tried to place calls on the the Hamshack Hotline VoIP network.
 - Mike (VA3TEC) showed an Intel N95 dual-core mini-computer, which is available on Amazon for around $225.
 This PC beats the Raspberry Pi units in features and performance.